thomas-keller/thomas-keller.github.io/_posts/articles/2016-06-16-using-streamr-tidytext-to-conferences-with-twitter.md

 dev.off()
 ```

-This will then get you some approximation of the wordcloud below (words are randomly assembled so it will end up looking fairly different each time).
-Since I started pulling down tweets there have only been 450, so there's not a huge difference in word numbers that would be picked up by the coloring.
-I figure by this evening it will start picking up considerably.
+This script will then get you some approximation of the wordcloud below (words are randomly assembled so it will end up looking fairly different each time).
+Since I started pulling down tweets there have only been 450 posts, so there's not a huge difference in word numbers that would be picked up by the coloring.
+I figure by this evening (the night before the conference actually begins) it will start picking up considerably.

 Anyway, I think I'll be able to pull some of these tweets off my home computer while I'm in Austin to give further silly wordcloud updates, but we'll see.